 The Johns Hopkins Education and Research Center for Occupational Safety and Health

 The Johns Hopkins Education and Research Center (ERC) for Occupational Safety and Health is a multidisciplinary and interdepartmental program whose objective is to prepare professionals in the field of occupational and environmental safety and health in the areas of research, education, service and policy development.
-This program is sponsored by the National Institute for Occupational Safety and Health (NIOSH) and includes six programs: occupational and environmental hygiene, occupational and environmental medicine, occupational and environmental health nursing, biomarkers of exposure and susceptibility, occupational injury epidemiology and prevention, and continuing education & outreach.
+This program is sponsored by the National Institute for Occupational Safety and Health (NIOSH) and includes six academic programs and a pilot project program as well as a continuing professional education program: occupational and environmental hygiene, occupational and environmental medicine, occupational and environmental health nursing, occupational epidemiology and biomarkers, occupational injury epidemiology and prevention, pilot project research training, and continuing education/outreach.

 For more information please download our brochure.